thomasmcg77/simpleweather/README.md

 ## Description

-SimpleWeather is a weather website that shows the weekly forcast.
-It uses the OpenWeatherMap API to get the weather data.
-Written in Reactjs using the Ant Design UI library.
+SimpleWeather is a weather website that I created in order to solidify my understanding of using API's and creating responsive, clean user interfaces.

 ## Technology Used